Mopelade/Customer-Segementation-Analysis/README.md

 ## In this Sales Performance Analysis Report, I provided insights like:
 * Top customers and chips they wil most likely and less likely buy.
 * The Pack size top customer they will most likely and less likely buy.
-* Detailes sales performance analysis.
+* Detailed sales performance analysis.

 ## Projects Process
 * Imported the dataset Into R.Studio